algorandfoundation/algokit-utils-py/docs/src/content/docs/concepts/building/app-deploy.md

 - Detect if the app has been updated (i.e. the program logic has changed) and either fail, perform an update, deploy a new version or perform a replacement (delete old app and create new app) based on the deployment configuration.
 - Detect if the app has a breaking schema change (i.e. more global or local storage is needed than were originally requested) and either fail, deploy a new version or perform a replacement (delete old app and create new app) based on the deployment configuration.

 It will automatically [add metadata to the transaction note of the create or update transactions](#deployment-metadata) that indicates the name, version, updatability and deletability of the contract.
-This metadata works in concert with [`appDeployer.get_creator_apps_by_name`](#lookup-deployed-apps-by-name) to allow the app to be reliably retrieved against that creator in it's currently deployed state.
+This metadata works in concert with [`app_deployer.get_creator_apps_by_name`](#lookup-deployed-apps-by-name) to allow the app to be reliably retrieved against that creator in it's currently deployed state.
 It will automatically update it's lookup cache so subsequent calls to `get_creator_apps_by_name` or `deploy` will use the latest metadata without needing to call indexer again.

 `deploy` also automatically executes [template substitution](#compilation-and-template-substitution) including deploy-time control of permanence and immutability if the requisite template parameters are specified in the provided TEAL template.